Requests from reporters and media outlets should go through the director of media relations.

 • Keep it short and sweet.
 Use simple messaging with NO jargon.

-• Submit information to the Events Calendar.
+• (For virtual events only) submit your event to the Events Calendar.

 —Have photo or poster design and all details ready

 —In-person events are pulled into the calendar automatically from EMS.
 You can update the event details

 • Create a Facebook event posting if your department has a Facebook page.